froand/MicrosoftMicroHacks/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-2/solution.md

 ### Enable System Managed Identity for the Backup Vault and Copy the MI Object ID

-Go to the Backup Vault in the Primary Region (Germany West Central) and navigate to the Identity tab.
+Go to the Backup Vault in the Primary Region (France Central) and navigate to the Identity tab.

 ![Identity Tab](./img/060.png)